gd-programming/gd.docs/docs/resources/client/gamesave/kCEK.md

 ## kCEK 6 Structure

-kCEK 6 is the levels kCEK Value and contains all information from songs you have downloaded
+kCEK 6/SongInfoObject is a dictionary that contains song info of all downloaded songs

 ```XML
 <k>kCEK</k><i>6</i>